 The Knowledge test will be held approximately once a year and scheduled approximately six months before the Interpreting Test.

-Testing is currently being offered in Mandarin, Spanish, Arabic, Japanese and Korean.
+Testing is currently being offered in Mandarin, Spanish, Arabic, Japanese, Korean and Auslan.

 Tests are scheduled based on demand.